SamuM/KituraHeroku/README.md

             })

         }
-        // Close connection to DB
+        // Close connection to DB since we are not using connection pooling connection.closeConnection()
-        connection.closeConnection()
     }

 }
 ```
     - Create function to fetch all the chikens
     - Create function to fetch one chicken?